mkiang/airline_testing_strategies/README.md

 5401 (3917–8677), a reduction of 36% (29–41) compared with the base
 case, and identified 569 (88% \[76–92\]) of 649 actively infectious
-travellers on the day of flight; the addition of post-travel quarantine and PCR reduced the number of infectious days to 2520 days (1849–4158), a reduction of 70% (64–75) compared with the base case.
-The rapid antigen test on the day of travel reduced the number of infectious days to 5674 (4126–9081), a reduction of 32% (26–38) compared with the base case, and identified 560 (86% \[83–89\]) actively infectious travellers;
-the addition of post-travel quarantine and PCR reduced the number of infectious days to 3124 (2356–495), a reduction of 63% (58–66) compared with the base case.
-The post-travel PCR alone reduced the number of infectious days to 4851 (3714–7679), a reduction of 42% (35–49) compared with the base case.
+travellers on the day of flight; the addition of post-travel quarantine and PCR reduced the number of infectious days to 1474 (1087–2342), a reduction of 82% (80–84) compared with the base case.
+The rapid antigen test on the day of travel reduced the number of infectious days to 5674 (4126–9081), a reduction of 32% (26–38) compared with the base case, and identified 560 (86% \[83–89\]) actively infectious travellers; the addition of post-travel quarantine and PCR reduced the number of infectious days to 2518 (1935–3821), a reduction of 70% (67–72) compared with the base case.
+The post- travel PCR alone reduced the number of infectious days to 4851 (3714–7679), a reduction of 42% (35–49) compared with the base case.